samplchallenges/SAMPL7/README.md

 - Add Isaacs' group TrimerTrip binding data 10/14/19 (in `host_guest/analysis/ExperimentalMeasurements`)
 - Update Isaacs' group TrimerTrip binding data to give n value from fit
 - Add TrimerTrip submissions.
+- Add preliminary info on bromodomain fragment binding challenges (10/25/19)

 ## Challenge overview

-The SAMPL7 phase of challenges currently includes host-guest binding on three systems: A pair of Gibb Deep Cavity Cavitands (GDCCs), a new "TrimerTrip" molecule from Lyle Isaacs and his group, and a series of cyclodextrin derivatives from Mike Gilson's group.
+The SAMPL7 phase of challenges currently includes a protein-ligand component on PHIP2, as well as host-guest binding on three systems: A pair of Gibb Deep Cavity Cavitands (GDCCs), a new "TrimerTrip" molecule from Lyle Isaacs and his group, and a series of cyclodextrin derivatives from Mike Gilson's group.
 Each host binds one or more guests, and each system involves a total of 9-20 binding free energy calculations.
 Additional details are provided below.
 Note that several hosts and/or guests are optional.

 A later phase of SAMPL7 is expected to include logD prediction (hopefully with pKa values provided) for a series of small moleculs in several solvents; data is currently being collected in partnership with GSK.

+### PHIP2 binding prediction

+We are excited to announce a new set of SAMPL7 challenges focusing on protein-ligand binding, in partnership with the XChem facility for fragment screening at Diamond Light Source.
+The second bromodomain of PHIP (PHIP2) was targeted in an extensive X-ray crystallographic fragment screening experiment, leading to the 3D structures of multiple hits.
+This SAMPL7 challenge will take advantage of this dataset, addressing computational methods for the discrimination of binders from non-binders, binding pose predictions, and the unique opportunity to select new candidate ligands from a database, to be validated experimentally by X-ray crystallography at the Diamond Light Source (Harwell, UK).

+Details will be posted to our SAMPL7 GitHub repository (github.com/samplchallenges/sampl7) and the SAMPL website (https://samplchallenges.github.io) very soon; we're targeting a Nov.
+1 start date for Phase 1 (focused on identification of binders).

+This challenge breaks out into at least three phases on a tight timeline:
+1) Identification of binders from fragment screening
+2) Prediction of fragment binding modes
+3) Selection of new compounds for screening from an experimental database

+The timeline for components 1 and 2 has to be tight given the timeframe for experimental compound screening (Phase 3).

 ### Gibb Deep Cavity Cavitand (GDCC) binding of guests